 As your grow older some areas of your body may flatten or lose volume.
-Fat grafting is a viable method to enhance these areas.
+Fat transfer surfery is a viable method to enhance these areas.

-Fat grafting can be performed under general or local anaesthetic depending on the area being treated.
-Your surgeon will use a very thin needle (called a cannula) to harvest cells from an area of your body and inject these cells into the area being augmented.
+Fat transfer surgery can be performed under general or local anaesthetic depending on the area being treated.
+Your surgeon will use a very thin needle (called a cannula) to harvest fat cells from an area of your body and inject these cells into the area being augmented.
 A dressing may be applied just after the procedure.

-Fat grafting is usually done as a day case meaning you should be able to go home the day of your procedure.
+Fat transfer surgery is usually done as a day case meaning you should be able to go home the day of your procedure.
 You should arrange for someone to drive you home.
 You may be given antibiotics and medication for pain relief.

 You should discuss your return to work with your surgeon.
 The treated area may remain swollen for several weeks.

-You will need to return for a follow up appointment with your surgeon 7-10 days after fat grafting.
+You will need to return for a follow up appointment with your surgeon 7-10 days after fat transfer.
 During this appointment any sutures will be removed.

-You may not see the full effect of fat grafting for up to 6 months after your grafting.
+You may not see the full effect of fat transfer for up to 6 months after your surgery.

 Sometimes the body does not retain all of the injected fat.
-In this case it may be necessary to repeat the grafting procedure.
+In this case it may be necessary to repeat the transfer procedure.

-Most people are pleased with the results of their fat grafting.
+Most people are pleased with the results of their fat transfer surgery.
 As with any cosmetic procedure there could be complications: